dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/actions.md

 ## Defining Actions

-Any public method on a controller type is an action.
+Any public method on a controller is an action.
 Parameters on actions are bound to request data and are validated using [model binding](xref:mvc/models/model-binding).

-> [!WARNING]
-> Action methods that accept parameters should verify the `ModelState.IsValid` property is true.
+Model validation can be accomplished by explicitly verifying the `ModelState.IsValid` property is true.

 Action methods should contain logic for mapping an incoming request to a business concern.
 Business concerns should typically be represented as services that the controller accesses through [dependency injection](xref:mvc/controllers/dependency-injection).
 Actions then map the result of the business action to an application state.

 Actions can return anything, but frequently return an instance of `IActionResult` (or `Task<IActionResult>` for async methods) that produces a response.
-The action method is responsible for choosing *what kind of response*; the action result *does the responding*.
+The action method is responsible for choosing *what kind of response*.
+The action result *does the responding*.

 ### Controller Helper Methods